Robot control for simultaneous impact tasks via Quadratic Programming-based reference spreading: Robot dynamics

 \section{Robot dynamics}

-While the control strategy described in this paper can be applied to a wider range of scenarios, the planar manipulator depicted in Figure \ref{fig:robot_3DOF} is used throughout this paper to illustrate and demonstrate the approach.
+While the control strategy described in this paper can be applied to a wider range of scenarios, the planar manipulator with three degrees of freedom (DOF) depicted in Figure \ref{fig:robot_3DOF} is used throughout this paper to illustrate and demonstrate the approach.
 The example presents all key aspects of the problem, allowing us to be concrete without the need of becoming too onerous in terms of notation.
 The robot consists of three rigid frictionless actuated joints and rigid links, and impacts a hinged rigid plank.
-The system's generalized coordinate vector is $\bm q = \left[\bm q_\text{rob}^T \ q_4\right]^T$ with $\bm q_\text{rob} = \left[q_1 \ q_2 \ q_3\right]^T$.
+The generalized coordinate vector of the system is $\bm q = \left[\bm q_\text{rob}^T \ q_4\right]^T$ with $\bm q_\text{rob} = \left[q_1 \ q_2 \ q_3\right]^T$.
 The mass of each link $i$ and its inertia around the center of gravity are given by $m_i$ and $I_{g,i}$ respectively, with the inertia of the plank around the hinge given by $I_{o,4}$.
 The end effector position $\bm p = \left[x_e \ y_e\right]^T$ and orientation $\theta$ describe the position and orientation of frame $e$ expressed in terms of frame $0$, with their respective velocities given by

 with $\bm J_p(\bm q) = \left[\bm J_{p,\text{rob}}(\bm q) \ \bm 0\right]$, $\bm J_\theta(\bm q) = \left[\bm J_{\theta,\text{rob}}(\bm q) \ 0\right]$, and